Mooglefrooglian/Ascendant/README.md

 Ascendant
 =========
-A game of space and combat, by Fel and Moogle.
+A game of space and combat, by the discerning Fel and elevating Moogle.

 Written in Python.

+Art by the luminous Swannicus.